cossacklabs/product-docs/acra/acra-in-depth/data-flow/_index.md

 `App ↔︎ AcraTranslator, App ↔︎ Datastore`

-Another classic scenario: your application speaks to the API service to encrypt/decrypt/mask/unmask/tokenize/detokenize data, and then stores it in the datastore or sends to the otehr application.
+Another classic scenario: your application speaks to the API service to encrypt/decrypt/mask/unmask/tokenize/detokenize data, and then stores it in the datastore or sends to another application.

 This scenario is also known as Encryption-as-a-service.